 Our site includes affiliate links to products we recommend.
 If you use one to make a purchase, we earn a small commission at no extra cost to you.
 Thanks for your support!

-One of the most relaxed and authentic islands in Thailand, lush Koh Jum island has somehow retained its slow place of life and rustic charm even as many islands around it have given in to mass development.
-Located smack dab in the middle of three of the most popular places in Thailand – Krabi, Koh Lanta and Koh Phi Phi – it is amazing that Koh Jum still offers the kind of serene, Thai island experience that has long disappeared on so many other islands.
+One of the most relaxed and authentic islands in Thailand, lush Koh Jum island has somehow managed to retain its slow place of life and rustic charm even as many islands around it have given in to mass development.
+With a prime location right in the middle of three of the most popular places in Thailand – Krabi, Koh Lanta and Koh Phi Phi – it is amazing that Koh Jum still offers the kind of serene, Thai island experience that has long disappeared on so many other islands.

-Of course, the relative lack of development on Koh Jum corresponds almost exactly with the relative lack of big highlights on the island.
+Of course, the relative lack of development on Koh Jum is partially because it lacks the big highlights of these other hotspots.
 Sure, it has lots of beaches, most of which are, let’s say, “nice”, but none that jump out at you as memorable destinations or Instagram stars.

 For ideas on where to stay, check out 8 Outstanding Koh Jum Hotels

-Even though it is spelled “Koh Jum”, it is pronounced more like “Ko Jam”, and further complicating matters is that the northern part of the island is generally referred to as Koh Pu.
-There are three villages on the island – Ban Koh Jum, Ban Ting Rai and Ban Koh Pu – and three different piers as well.
+Even though it is spelled “Koh Jum”, it is pronounced more like “Ko Jam”, for some reason.
+Further complicating matters is that the northern part of the island is generally referred to as Koh Pu.
+All told, there are three villages on the island – Ban Koh Jum, Ban Ting Rai and Ban Koh Pu – and three different piers as well.